ansible-collections/infra.ai/playbooks/aws_orchestration/PROVISION.md

 - Security groups
 - EC2 instance launch

-All resources created are prefixed using the rhelai_aws_resource_name variable, which can be configured in your variable file.
+All resources created are prefixed using the ``rhelai_aws_resource_name`` variable, which can be configured in your variable file.

-## Roles Used

 This playbook includes the following roles: